How to Plan and Manage an Event – 6 Basic Tips for Event Planners

 5. Keep track of your team through regular check-ups

 It’s not enough to just create deadlines.
 As an event planner, you have to frequently update yourself and your team members about the project plan progress.
 Not only will it allow you to predict and deal with any kinds of delays, but you can also divert additional help and resources on roadblocks to not lose the momentum.

 It is impossible to identify and plan for all aspects of the event.
 There can be several unexpected situations you can face before or even during the event itself.
 Things like bad traffic or weather are a few of the possible issues you might face.
 Hence, you and your team must have a contingency plan for all the identified tasks.

 It is also pivotal for team members to not only have a sense of accountability but also good internal communications with all behind-the-scenes staff so that the contingency plan can be implemented without a hassle.

 Using project management methodologies in their daily work is imperative for event management professionals.
-Investing time in their communication and project management skills is the way to go for anyone wanting to make a name in the event planning industry.
+Investing time in their communication and skills is the way to go for anyone wanting to make a name in the event planning industry.

 Project management software can help you to stay on top of everything.
 You can plan the entire process, assign priorities and responsibilities, collaborate, track progress, and ensure your event’s a blast.
 Try Kissflow Project for free.

 - 10 Best Project Management Tools for Anyone in 2020 (Free + Paid)